mlflow/mlflow-export-import/README_bulk.md

 Options:
-  --input-dir TEXT           Input path - directory  [required] --use-src-user-id BOOLEAN  Set the destination user ID to the source user
+  --input-dir TEXT           Input path - directory  [required] --use-src-user-id BOOLEAN  Set the destination user field to the source user
-                             ID.
-Source user ID is ignored when importing into Databricks since setting it is not allowed.
+                             field.
+Only valid for open source MLflow.
+When importing into Databricks, the source user field is ignored since it is automatically picked up from your Databricks access token.
+There is no MLflow API endpoint to explicity set the user field for any objects such as Run or Experiment.
   --use-threads BOOLEAN      Process export/import in parallel using threads.
                              [default: False]
 ```